Agent-Hellboy/pg_retry/README.md

 `pg_retry` allows you to automatically retry SQL statements that fail due to transient errors such as serialization failures, deadlocks, lock timeouts, or query cancellations.
 It implements exponential backoff with jitter to avoid thundering herd problems.

+## ⚠️ Caution

+**This is an exploration library.**

+I am not expecting contributions at this time, as this project serves as a personal exploration of PostgreSQL internals and extension development.
+However, comments and discussions are welcome.

+This library intentionally violates a fundamental computer science principle: **making engineers explicitly aware of errors and failures**.
+By automatically retrying failed operations, it abstracts away transient errors that might contain valuable debugging information or indicate deeper systemic issues.

 ## Features

 - **Automatic retries** on configurable transient errors